eclipse/epsilon-website/mkdocs/docs/doc/picto/index.md

 !!! tip
 	As Picto uses [EGL](../egl) for model-to-text transformation, it is [not limited to EMF-based models](#using-picto-in-standalone-mode-with-many-models) and can be used to visualise the contents of Simulink models, XML documents, spreadsheets, and any other type of artefact supported by an [Epsilon EMC driver](../emc).

+??? info "Citing Picto in a publication?"
+	If you are referring to Picto in a publication, please cite [this paper](https://dl.acm.org/doi/10.1145/3365438.3410943) instead of the website URL.
+A pre-print of the paper is available [here](http://eprints.whiterose.ac.uk/164209/).

 On the flip side, Picto displays read-only views of models and as such it is not a good fit if diagram-based model editing capabilities are required.
 In this article we demonstrate Picto through a small social network example.
 The complete source code of the example is available [here](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/plain/examples/org.eclipse.epsilon.examples.picto.socialnetwork/).

 ![](picto-eclipse.png)